Legal Gambling in the US – Updates for 2020

-The election of a Democrat governor – and a shift towards the Democrats in the legislature – could change that razor-thin 5-4 vote against casino expansion if new bills reach a General Assembly committee in 2019.
+The election of a Democrat governor – and a shift towards the Democrats in the legislature – could change that razor-thin 5-4 vote against casino expansion if new bills reach a General Assembly committee.

-In June, State Rep. Alan Morrison (R-Brazil) introduced House Bill 1325, which would legalize sports betting in Indiana.
-Morrison’s plan would include the states 13 combined casinos, racinos, along with the off-track betting facilities.
+Morrison’s plan would include the state’s 13 combined casinos, racinos, along with the off-track betting facilities.
 House Democratic Leader Terry Goodin (D-Austin) gave his support to HB 1325, saying it would boost Indiana’s gambling industry.

-The House Commerce Committee approved a House Study Bill 592 in February 2018, which authorizes a report on the feasibility of sports betting at the state’s 20 casinos, 2 dog track racinos, and 1 horse track racino.
+Iowa launched legal sports betting on August 15, 2019.
+Mobile sportsbooks began operation on the same day.
+The House Commerce Committee approved House Study Bill 592 in February 2018, which authorizes a report on the feasibility of sports betting at the state’s 20 casinos, two dog track racinos, and one horse track racino.

 House File 613 is a bill to authorize fantasy sports contests.
 If passed, the Iowa Racing and Gaming Commission would provide regulatory oversight and DFS revenues would be taxed at a 7.5% rate.
 HF 613 has failed in previous years.

-Kansas lawmakers are expected to file a bill early in 2019 which will authorize sports betting on mobile phones and in sports bars.
-It is estimated Kansas sports betting would generate $75 million a year in revenues.
+Kansas lawmakers were expected to file a bill early in 2019 that would authorize sports betting on mobile phones and in sports bars.
+It is estimated Kansas sports wagering would generate $75 million a year in revenues.

 Early in 2018, Kansas lawmakers filed a bill to legalize sports betting if the Supreme Court overturned the federal ban on sports betting.
 The bill never went far, but that was before PASPA was overturned.

-In February, State Rep. Jerry Miller (R-Louisville) filed House Bill 229, which would legalize brick-and-mortar casinos in Kentucky.
-With a major deficit shortfall and pension crisis still unresolved, State Sen. Morgan McGarvey (D-Louisville) backed HB 229.
+In February 2018, State Rep. Jerry Miller (R-Louisville) filed House Bill 229, which would legalize brick-and-mortar casinos in Kentucky.
+With a major deficit shortfall and pension crisis still unresolved, State Senator Morgan McGarvey (D-Louisville) backed HB 229.

-In November, it appeared the Kentucky administration has taken a different view.
-Attorney General Andy Beshear said tax revenues for gambling and alcohol could help solve the pension crisis, which will require $40 billion to $70 billion paid to educators, firefighters, and police officers over the next 30 years.
+In November 2018, it appeared the Kentucky administration took a different view.
+Attorney General Andy Beshear said tax revenues for betting and alcohol could help solve the pension crisis, which will require $40 billion to $70 billion paid to educators, firefighters, and police officers over the next 30 years.

-State Sen. Ronnie Johns (R-Lake Charles) proposed a law in January 2018 which would allow the state’s 15 riverboat casinos to move inland.
+State Senator Ronnie Johns (R-Lake Charles) proposed a law in January 2018 that would allow the state’s 15 riverboat casinos to move inland.
 Land-based casinos are more lucrative because they have bigger gaming spaces, more amenities, convention space, live event centers, and shopping areas.
 The bill was introduced by a task force of lawmakers created in 2016.
-The bill was still in committee as of Dec.
-2018.
+The bill was still in committee as of December 2018.

 Maine Question 1 or the “York County Initiative” in November 2017 failed by a wide margin (83% to 16%).
 While the defeat was due to a scandal surrounding Shawn Scott’s bid for his second Maine casino license, the loss has had a chilling effect on other gambling initiatives in the state.